 The Library houses a significant collection of official publications, including copies on microform of India Office Records and records from the US State Department and the CIA.
 More details of these holdings are available here.

-Periodicals relating to South and Southeast Asia are taken by a number of libraries across the University and whilst about 40 titles are still received in print format in the Centre’s library, most are received electronically.
+Periodicals relating to South and Southeast Asia are taken by a number of libraries across the University and a few titles are still received in print format in the Centre’s library, but most are received electronically.
 About 300 titles have been collected historically.
-They are all catalogued on Newton, with links to online copies where available.
-Select ‘Basic Search’ and ‘Search by Journal Title’.
+They are all catalogued on iDiscover, with links to online copies where available.

 To view a full listing of the collection of historic South Asian newspapers held on microfilm, click on the South Asian Newspapers link.

-A microform scanner is available in the Library and data may be saved from microfilms and microfiche to a memory stick or CD.
+A microform scanner is available in the Library and data may be saved from microfilms and microfiche to a memory stick.

 Over 800 historical maps are held, many stored in the map chest in the library, but others forming parts of archival collections, which should be requested from staff.